priyadalvi/demo.file/index.md

    ![Image](users-page-new-user.png)
 2. Add group membership to the user. _This is optional._
 3. Click the **Create** button.
-   The newly added user is now added to the list of users in default view.
+   The newly added user is now added to the list of users in the default view.

 # As a user, how do I connect to the ownCloud server using a desktop or mobile client?
 You can connect Linux, Mac OS X, Windows, and mobile devices to your ownCloud server via [WebDAV](https://en.wikipedia.org/wiki/WebDAV).
 Use the [ownCloud Desktop](https://owncloud.com/desktop-app/) Client to keep your desktop PC synchronized with your ownCloud server.
 To sync your ownCloud server with Android and Apple iOS devices, use the [ownCloud Mobile apps](https://owncloud.com/mobile-apps/).

-# As an administrator, how do I enable users to connect to the Owncloud server using the server's IP address and port 8080?
+# As an administrator, how do I enable users to connect to the ownCloud server using the server's IP address and port 8080?
 1. Install the [LDAP Integration](https://marketplace.owncloud.com/apps/user_ldap) app.
 2. Go to the Admin panel to configure LDAP.
 3. Import the Windows Server CA certificate in the **pem format** with **.crt suffix** to